John Henderson (defensive tackle)

-John Nathan Henderson (born January 9, 1979), nicknamed "Big John" or "Big Hen", is a former football defensive tackle who played ten seasons in the National Football League (NFL).
-He played college football for the University of Tennessee and was a two-time consensus All-American.
-The Jacksonville Jaguars chose him in the first round of the 2002 NFL Draft, and he was selected for the Pro Bowl twice.
+John Nathan Henderson (born January 9, 1979), nicknamed "Big John" or "Big Hen", is an American former professional football player who was a defensive tackle for ten seasons in the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was a two-time consensus All-American.
+The Jacksonville Jaguars chose him in the first round of the 2002 NFL draft, and he was selected for the Pro Bowl twice.
+He also played for the Oakland Raiders.
+Henderson was inducted into the College Football Hall of Fame in 2025.

-Early years
+Early life

 Henderson was born in Nashville, Tennessee.
 He attended Pearl-Cohn Comprehensive High School in Nashville, where he played defensive tackle and tight end for the Pearl Cohn Firebirds high school football team.
 His teams won back-to-back state championships during his junior and senior years.
 He was named All-State as a junior when he had 145 tackles and 15 sacks, along with 37 catches for 470 yards and 9 touchdowns.
 As a senior, he finished with 150 tackles and 32 sacks, to go with 45 catches for 560 yards and 11 touchdowns.
 He was also selected as a High School All-American by Parade magazine, USA Today, Blue Chip Illustrated, National Recruiting Advisor, and Super Prep.
 He was ranked as the 7th best high school player in The Sporting News Top 100 and was ranked 1st in the state of Tennessee by the Knoxville News Sentinel and the Chattanooga Times Free Press.
 Henderson also was named All-State in basketball.